This is the Part 5 of my series of tutorials about the math behind Support Vector Machines.

 The following statements are equivalent:

-• The symmetric matrix A is positive semidefinite.
+- The symmetric matrix is positive semidefinite.

-• All eigenvalues of A are non-negative.
+- All eigenvalues of are non-negative.

-• There exists B such that A = B^\intercal B
+- There exists such that

 (Source)